KalynaEnergy/minverter.org/_posts/2023-08-14-hardware-pwm.md

 }
 ```

 I've put a sine approximation in there, and assume the existence of the mycustomgpwm alias for the external pin I want to control.
 To set that up, we have to go back to the devicetree.
-There are two things we need to do: first define a node for our PWM
+There are two things we need to do: first define a node for our PWM pin:

 ```
 /{